 Exploring the multiple faces of autism

 Now David speaks, reads, attends a regular school and is passionate about geography, travel and photography.
-The camera is its window to the world.
+The camera is his window to the world.
 (The images he captures are spontaneous and David publishes them on his blog https://david.stescu.ro and on social networks, sharing his passions with his friends.)

 Photos and stories